cloudflare/complainer/README.md

 * `name` - Complainer instance name (default is `default`).
 * `masters` - Mesos master URL list (ex: `http://host:port,http://host:port`).
+* `listen` - Listen address for HTTP (ex: `127.0.0.1:8888`).

 These settings can be applied by env vars as well:

 * `COMPLAINER_NAME` - Complainer instance name (default is `default`).
 * `COMPLAINER_MASTERS` - Mesos master URL list (ex: `http://host:port,http://host:port`).
+* `COMPLAINER_LISTEN` - Listen address for HTTP (ex: `127.0.0.1:8888`).

+### HTTP interface

+Complainer provides HTTP interface.
+At this point the interface is only usable for health checks.
+You have to enable it with `-listen` command line flag or with `COMPLAINER_LISTEN` env variable.

+#### Health checks

+`/health` endpoint reports `200 OK` when things are operating mostly normally and `500 Internal Server Error` when complainer cannot talk to Mesos.

+We don't check for other issues (uploader and reporter failures) because they are not guaranteed to be happening continuously to recover themselves.

 ### Log upload services